 After installing Schema Premium and configure it on your site, you will need to enable the plugin across your content.

-Schema > Types section.
+Schema > All Types

-Schema Types section is a special custom post type that is used to create and save schema.org types to be used by the Schema Premium plugin to markup your choice of site content.
+Schema Types section is a special custom post type that is used to create and save schema.org types to be used by the Schema plugin to markup your choice of site content.

 A new window will open where you can select the schema.org type of your choice:

 After you select the desired Schema type, click on the Next button to go to next step.

 In this step, you will be asked to define the content location you would like this type to implemented and be enabled on.

 You are done, now you can edit and map schema.org properties if you need to.